cringedcoder/cringedcoder.github.io/src/posts/pushing-subtree-to-master.md

 For the moment of being I'm using Metalsmith to build this static blog.
 Well I've just started and already came across some obstacles.
 How Metalsmith works is it takes contents of source directory, processes through pipeline and outputs results to destination directory.
 It's ok.
-Thats what expected to happen.
+That’s what expected to happen.
-But it's troublesome when it comes to use the results as Github personal page (just like this one).
+But it's troublesome when it comes to use the results as GitHub personal page (just like this one).

-Github pages are making user to use master branch as main branch for publishing page content.
-User cannot use .htaccess or .config because Github does not allow that - security reasons.
-I don't want to use jekyll _config.yml file to redirect from because it uses HTTP-REFRESH meta tag.
+GitHub pages are making user to use master branch as main branch for publishing page content.
+User cannot use .htaccess or .config because GitHub does not allow that - security reasons.
+I don't want to use Jekyll _config.yml file to redirect from because it uses HTTP-REFRESH meta tag.
 And I don't want to build to current directory because of a mess that's going to happen.
 The only idea I've came up is to create separate branch for all the files that are used to build the site,